 The argument of this article is straightforward: that claims for pornography’s exceptionalism can be maintained only by ignoring other forms of culture.
 When we make comparisons between pornography and other forms of culture we begin to see the many similarities they share

-I have previously argued, for example, that several aspects of pornography’s aesthetics can best be explained by its function as entertainment, rather than being specific to pornography itself (McKee, 2012b)(REFERENCE EXCLUDED FOR ANONYMITY).
+I have previously argued, for example, that several aspects of pornography’s aesthetics can best be explained by its function as entertainment, rather than being specific to pornography itself (McKee, 2012b).
 Pornography is indeed vulgar (Dines, 2010) – but this is an important element of the aesthetic system of entertainment more widely.
 Pornography focuses on sex for fun rather than for intimacy or procreation (Zillmann, 2000); and fun is a key characteristic across entertainment as a whole.
 Pornography has a tendency to present body-punishing spectacles (Jensen & Dines, 1998) – but when we consider it alongside circuses, action films and arguably even sports we can see that its search for bodily spectacle is not atypical of entertainment.

 This is not to say that there is nothing specific to the production, distribution and consumption of pornography.
 Indeed, it is vital that in order to understand any cultural form we pay attention to its particular histories and contexts in order to understand why it takes the forms it does (Kendrick, 1996).
 It is for precisely this reason that it is useful to understand the ways in which pornography is similar to other forms of culture – for then we can see more clearly what is, in fact, different about it.